-Hua Hin’s main beach stretches for approximately just over three miles, from the rocky headland at one end, along with to Khao Takiab, itself famous for the site of a beautiful and colorful Chinese Temple – a must-visit when in the area.
+Hua Hin’s main beach stretches for approximately just over three miles, from the rocky headland at one end, along with Khao Takiab, itself famous for the site of a beautiful and colourful Chinese Temple – a must-visit when in the area.

-When you arrive and visit the beach for the first time you will experience first-hand how the locals have unrivaled love of the sea and in many resorts you will no doubt experience the catch-of-the-day.
+When you arrive and visit the beach for the first time, you will experience first-hand how the locals have unrivalled love of the sea, and in many resorts, you will undoubtedly experience the catch-of-the-day.

 How Do I Get to Hua Hin?

-International flights to Thailand are operated by numerous airlines to Bangkok the most popular and efficient is Thai Airways, as there are no current domestic flights serving Hua Hin Airport, then we recommend appr you take a road transfer (approximately 2 hours) to this wonderful region in the very heart of Thailand.
+International flights to Thailand are operated by numerous airlines to Bangkok the most popular and efficient is Thai Airways, as no current domestic flights are serving Hua Hin Airport.
+We recommend appr you take a road transfer (approximately 2 hours) to this beautiful region in the very heart of Thailand.

 What else can I do in Hua Hin?